plusterkopp/Java-Thread-Affinity/README.md

 Enter AMD Zen.

 Now with an Epyc 7301, two cores are organized into core complexes which each have their own L3 cache.
 Two core complexes form a numa node.
 Each socket has four of them.
 There is no longer a simple 1:1 mapping of socket to numa node and L3 cache.
 Using only naive socket binding on a hardware like this yields huge performance losses.

+Unfortunately, Linux currently does not provide the same one-stop introspection API as Windows.

 Caches do not execute code, and are therefore not referenced in `CpuInfo`s.
 Instead, they form their own hierarchy.
 We can only relate `LayoutEntities` (including caches) to each other by their mask.